mberndt123/snowplow-challenge/README.md

 The `main` method requires a single parameter: a path to the file where the H2 database will be stored, e. g. `./test`.
 If this file doesn't exist, the program will initialize it.

 To run the project, open a terminal in the project repository and type `sbt 'snowplowTask/run ./test'` ([sbt](https://www.scala-sbt.org/) must be installed).
+The server runs on port 8080.